alexpetros/unplannedobsolescence.com/content/blog/behavior-belongs-in-html.md

 This is, in my opinion, the right general idea, even though I (subjectively) dislike almost everything about it.
-I find the `open = ! open` sort of weird (it's a global variable I guess?), having to namespace with `x-` is still a kludge, and overall it deviates from HTML semantics in a way I don't vibe with.
+I find the `open = ! open` sort of weird (it's a global variable I guess?), having to namespace with `x-` is still a small kludge, and overall it deviates from HTML semantics in a way I don't vibe with.
 It's a *very* safe bet that WHATWG is not going to add `x-on:click`, but it's also, at the time of this writing, not a guarantee.

 ## Custom attributes are (still) the way